cansyl/TransferLearning4DTI/README.md

 #### [Numpy 1.22.4](https://pypi.python.org/pypi/numpy/1.22.4)

-## How to re-produce performance comparison results for MDeePred and other methods
+## How to re-produce performance comparison results for TransferLearning4DTI
 * Clone the Git Repository

 * Run the below commands for each dataset